Local Government

 Specific complaints and conclusions

-• (c) failed to deal with Mrs C's complaint appropriately (not upheld).
+• (c) respond appropriately to Mrs C's concerns (partially upheld).

 Redress and recommendations